The Thought Police Invade Knoxville...

 At airport security checkpoints in Knoxville, Tenn. this summer, scores of departing passengers were chosen to step behind a curtain, sit in a metallic oval booth and don headphones.

 With one hand inserted into a sensor that monitors physical responses, the travelers used the other hand to answer questions on a touch screen about their plans.
 A machine measured biometric responses -- blood pressure, pulse and sweat levels -- that then were analyzed by software.
 The idea was to ferret out U.S. officials who were carrying out carefully constructed but make-believe terrorist missions.

-- Survey: Perceptions of South Knoxville (4 replies)
+- Knoxville Women's March (4 replies)